microsoft/TACO/README.md

 ```
 gulp
 ```
-Above command will build and install TACO packages under TACO\build\packages\node_modules.
+Above command will build and install TACO packages.
+It will also create a globally-installed symbolic link (["npm link"](https://docs.npmjs.com/cli/link)) to TACO packages

 ### Running TACO
-Once TACO has been built, it can be run from built location.
+Once TACO has been built and linked properly, you can use TACO packages from globally-installed symbolic link
 * To run taco-cli run
 ```
-build/packages/node_modules/taco-cli/bin/taco
+taco
 ```
 * Similarly to run remotebuild run
 ```
-build/packages/node_modules/remotebuild/bin/remotebuild
+remotebuild
 ```
 ### Running tests